Shinji Orito: Career

-Shinji Orito's musical roots come from him producing dōjin music as a hobby.
-He used to visit a music BBS named Unison-BBS; Orito named his dōjin circle Unison Label after the website, which has since disappeared from the Internet.
-Many people were involved with the circle, which focused on a musical style similar to that of featured in bishōjo games.
-This group was in operation between 1994 and 2000, well into Orito's professional career.
-During the time he worked with Tactics and later Otherwise, Orito was also a member of a professional group of composers known as the Unison Sound Team; under this group, Orito was known as either "Gamma" (がんま, Ganma) or "Gunman" (がんまん, Ganman).
+Orito's musical roots are in producing dōjin music as a hobby.
+He used to visit a music BBS called Unison-BBS and named his dōjin circle Unison Label after the website, which has since gone offline.
+Many people were involved with the circle, which focused on a musical style similar to that featured in bishōjo games.
+The group was active between 1994 and 2000.
+During the time he worked with Tactics and later Otherwise, Orito was also a member of a professional group of composers known as the Unison Sound Team, in which he was known as either "Gamma" (がんま, Ganma) or "Gunman" (がんまん, Ganman).